Argyll and Sutherland Highlanders of Canada (Princess Louise's): National War Memorial terrorist attack

 On 22 October 2014, Corporal Nathan Cirillo of the Argylls was murdered while standing ceremonial guard duty at the National War Memorial (Canada) in Ottawa, Ontario.
 He was approached from behind and shot several times in the back by an Islamic extremist.
 The shooter also fired shots at another guard, before traveling to the Parliament Buildings where he was shot dead.

 Pipes & Drums

-The regimental Pipes & Drums band has represented the unit at gatherings across the country and internationally i.e. the famed Royal Edinburgh Military Tattoo (five appearances since 1950, the most recent of which was in August 2012) and various events in Europe.
+The regimental Pipes & Drums band has represented the unit at gatherings across the country and internationally, for example the Royal Edinburgh Military Tattoo (five appearances since 1950, the most recent of which was in August 2012) and various events in Europe.

-A 3/4 Retreat March bagpipe tune 'Lament for the Argylls' was composed by Major Archie Cairns in honour of the Argyll and Sutherland Highlanders of Canada (Princess Louise's).
-Major Cairns was Pipe Major of the regimental band during the 1950s and was son of Pipe Major John Knox Cairns who served with the 19th Battalion (Central Ontario), CEF as a piper during the First World War.
+A 3/4 retreat march bagpipe tune "Lament for the Argylls" was composed by Major Archie Cairns in honour of the Argyll and Sutherland Highlanders of Canada (Princess Louise's).
+Major Cairns was Pipe Major of the regimental band during the 1950s and was son of Pipe Major John Knox Cairns, who served with the 19th Battalion (Central Ontario), CEF, as a piper during the First World War.